Chapter 4 Unbroken Stare

 Beautiful.

-Confident in a way that made ordinary werewolves seem fragile beside them.
+Confident in a way that made ordinary werewolves seem almost fragile beside them.

-Looking at them now, I believed every story.
+Looking at them now, Irene believed every story.

-“I can’t believe people can actually be that tall,” Skylar whispered dramatically as a male lycan passed by us.
+"I can't believe people can actually be that tall," Skylar whispered dramatically as a male lycan passed them.

-We continued walking through the crowded streets surrounding the pack house.
-Stalls lined the pathways, selling drinks, jewelry, roasted meat, handmade weapons, and all sorts of things.
+Stalls lined the paths, selling drinks, jewelry, roasted meat, handmade weapons, and many other things.

 Too many voices.